K-12 Outreach & Resources

-Illinois Computer Science has developed programming throughout the year to engage and inspire more young people to explore the fun and diverse applications of computer science.
+Illinois Computer Science has developed fun and diverse programming throughout the year to engage and inspire young people to explore computer science.

 - Girls Who Code chapter—ongoing programming for local girls

-- Sail (April)—a day of student run workshops targeted for high school students
+- Sail (April)—a day of student-run workshops targeted at high school students

 - NCWIT Aspirations Awards (April)—recognizes high school girls for their interest in computer science